ameliabradley/snakeasm/README.md

 Prerequisites:

-* Linux and an x86 or x86-64 processesor
+* Linux and an x86 or x86-64 processor
 * [nasm](https://www.nasm.us/)

 Run `make`, which will generate the output binary `snakeasm`